Dynatrace/dynatrace-configuration-as-code/README.md

   -v    Set verbose flag to enable debug logging. (shorthand) -verbose
         Set verbose flag to enable debug logging.
+  -version
+        Prints the current version of the tool and exits the program
 ```

 #### Dry Run (Validating Configuration)